genome-spy/genome-spy/docs/grammar/facet.md

     channel](https://vega.github.io/vega-lite/docs/facet.html) of Vega-Lite –
     each subset is displayed as a row.
-However, in GenomeSpy, a special type of track gathers the sample identifiers from the view hierarchy and creates an own subtrack for each sample.
+However, in GenomeSpy, a special type of track gathers the sample identifiers from the view hierarchy and creates an own virtual subtrack for each sample.
 The behavior is more flexible since it allows for creating multiple layers, each with a different dataset.
 Thus, a faceted view can display multidimensional data, for instance, copy numbers and point mutations of multiple samples at the